DanielFPerez/VQA-for-MaxCut/README.md

-# Variational Quanutm Circuits for MaxCut Problem
+# Variational Quantum Circuits for MaxCut Problem

 This repository implements the QAOA algorithm for solving the MaxCut problem on Erdős-Rényi random graphs.